Mixture of Directed Graphical Models for Discrete Spatial Random Fields: Related Work and Discussion

-In conclusion, the MDGM is a flexible and computationally efficient framework for modeling observations associated with a spatial areal units.
+In conclusion, the MDGM is a flexible and computationally efficient framework for modeling observations associated with spatial areal units.
 Most importantly for the discrete outcome setting, the MDGM offers a computationally fast and simple implementation alternative to the widely used, yet theoretically tenuous, aMRF.
-Additionally in the variety of data settings described above, the MDGM offers a flexible alternative to standard models.
+Additionally, in the variety of data settings described above, the MDGM offers a flexible alternative to standard models.

-Beyond applying the MDGM to different data settings (e.g., continuous outcomes, multicategory outcomes), in future work we will explore alternative MCMC schemes -- as an alternative to our independent MH proposals -- for the AO and rooted MDGM classes.
-Through our simulation studies, we found the ST class of MGDMs performed particularly well in estimating the latent field, both in terms of accuracy and capturing the spatial dependence of the field.
-The minimally connected ST-DAGs appear to offer greater flexibility in modeling the spatial dependence across areal units compared to the AO and rooted classes when the data are generated from an underlying MRF.
+Beyond applying the MDGM to different data settings (e.g., continuous outcomes, multicategory outcomes), in future work we will explore alternative MCMC schemes -- as an alternative to our independent MH proposals -- for the acyclic orientation and rooted MDGM classes.
+Through our simulation studies, we found the spanning tree class of MGDMs performed particularly well in estimating the latent field, both in terms of accuracy and capturing the spatial dependence of the field.
+In terms of approximation, the strong compatibility of spanning trees provides a probable theoretical reason why the class comes closest to the posterior with an MRF prior in our simulation studies.
+The minimally connected ST-DAGs appear to offer greater flexibility in modeling the spatial dependence across areal units compared to the acyclic orientation class when the data are generated from an underlying MRF.
 We will explore whether this result holds for other data generating mechanisms.

+\textbf{AI Disclosure.} Claude (Anthropic, claude-opus-4-6) was used to assist with code organization, manuscript editing, and preparation of supplementary materials.
+All scientific content, methodology, and analysis were performed by the authors.

 \begin{description}